nutanix-japan/ocp-hci/prov_vm/prov_vm.rst

     .. raw:: html

-     <FONT COLOR="RED">Make sure that you edit only your blueprint with your intials.
+     <FONT COLOR="RED">Make sure that you edit only the blueprints you uploaded with your intials.
 There could be other users using the same HPOC cluster.</FONT>

 #.
 Select your Provisioning VM ``XYZ_OCP_Prov_VM`` blueprint